dkarunakaran/carnd-mpc-term2-p5/README.md

 N, dt, and T are hyperparameters that need to be tuned for each model predictive controller we build.
 However, there are some general guidelines.
 T should be as large as possible, while dt should be as small as possible.

 I tried different combinations of N and dt, including (N=20, dt=0.05), (N=15, dt=0.05), (N=10, dt=0.05), (N=20, dt=0.1) and so on.
-With higher N value, if the vehicle "overshot" the reference trajectory, it would begin to oscillate wildly and drive off the track.
+With higher N value, if the vehicle overshot the reference trajectory, it would begin to oscillate greately and drive off the track.
 With lower value of N, the vehicle may drive straight off the track.

 Finally (N = 10, dt = .1) performs the best result.